olivierdalang/django-toosimple-q/README.md

 ### Schedules

-By default, `last_check` is set to `now()` on schedule creation.
+By default, `last_tick` is set to `now()` on schedule creation.
 This means they will only run on next cron occurence.
 If you need your schedules to be run as soon as possible after initialisation, you can specify `run_on_creation=True`.

 ```python
 @schedule_task(cron="30 8 * * *", run_on_creation=True)